mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

     where where $p_{ki}$ is the probability of class k generating the term $x_{i}$.

+Using one of the three common distributions is not mandatory; for example, if a real-valued variable is known to have a different specific distribution, such as exponential, then that specific distribution may be used instead.
+If a real-valued variable does not have a well-defined distribution, such as bimodal or multimodal, then a kernel density estimator can be used to estimate the probability distribution instead.

 # Advantages

 * It is really easy to implement and often works well.
 Training is quick, and consists of computing the priors and the likelihoods.
 Prediction on a new data point is also quick.
 First calculate the posterior for each class.
 Then apply the MAP decision rule: the label is the class with the maximum posterior.